 New to filing expat taxes?
 Get started with the experts at Greenback.
 Click here to get matched with an accountant to review your individual situation today and confirm what you need to file.

-2. Expats Receive an Automatic Filing Extension Until June 15th
+2. Expats Receive an Automatic Tax Filing Extension Until June 15th

-US taxpayers living outside the US on the tax deadline of April 17th (due to Emancipation Day observation on April 16th) receive an extension until June 15th to file.
+US taxpayers living outside the US on the tax deadline of April 15th receive an extension until June 15th to file.
 However, any US taxes owed are due by April 17th to avoid penalties and interest.

 If you move back to the US, you may still be eligible to use certain US expat deductions and exclusions that year, but you’ll need to file by April 17th because you are now a US resident.